pharo-graphics/Bloc-LegacyCode/README.md

 # Bloc-Styles
-Legacy code related to bloc style kept for record
+Legacy code related to bloc kept for record

+For now this project only contains Bloc Styles experiment that was not kept in Bloc.